GlobeletJS/GlobeletJS/README.md

   [longitude, latitude] in degrees.
 Default: [0.0, 0.0]
 - `altitude`: The initial altitude of the camera, in kilometers.
   Default: 20000
+- `minAltitude`: The minimum altitude of the camera, in kilometers.
+  Default: `0.0001 * earthRadius`
+- `maxAltitude`: The maximum altitude of the camera, in kilometers.
+  Default: `8.0 * earthRadius`
+- `minLongitude, minLatitude, maxLongitude, maxLatitude`: Geographic limits on camera movement.
+By default, the globe can be spun and zoomed to any point on the planet.
+Setting these limits will restrict motion to a specified box.
+  See [spinning-ball][] documentation for further details

 The returned Promise resolves to an API handle, which you can use to interact with the globe, as described in the next section.